AzureAD/microsoft-authentication-library-for-js/lib/msal-node/README.md

 ### Scenarios supported:

 The scenarios supported with this library are:
-- Destop app that calls web APIs
+- Desktop app that calls web APIs
 - Web app that calls web APIs
 - Web APIs that call web APIs (upcoming)
 - Daemon apps (upcoming)